uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 In this tutorial, we will suggest two approaches for constructing database-inspired LIgO motifs:

-1. `Basic approach: defining motifs based on the seed and a list of Hamming distances <#constructing-seeds-from-the-VDJdb-receptors>`_
+1. `Basic approach: defining motifs based on a seed and a list of Hamming distances <#basic-approach:-defining-motifs-based-on-a-seed-and-a-list-of-Hamming-distances>`_

-2. Enhanced approach: defining motifs based on PWM
+2. `Enhanced approach: defining motifs based on PWM <#enhanced-approach:-defining-motifs-based-on-pwm>`_

 In both approaches we will use the VDJdb database (Shugay et al., 2018; Goncharov et al., 2022) to obtain epitope-specific TCRs.
 However, there are more databases available, such as